1.2 The Responsibilities of Business Communicators

 Most of us have probably seen an audience manipulated by a “cult of personality,” believing whatever the speaker said simply because of how dramatically they delivered a speech; by being manipulative, the speaker fails to respect the audience.
 We may have also seen people hurt by sarcasm, insults, and other disrespectful forms of communication.

 Passion and enthusiasm are not out of place in business communication, however.
 Indeed, they are very important.
-You can hardly expect your audience to care about your message if you don’t show that you care about it yourself.
+You cannot expect your audience to care about your message if you don’t show that you care about it yourself.
 If your topic is worth writing or speaking about, make an effort to show your audience why it is worthwhile by speaking enthusiastically or using a dynamic writing style.
 Doing so, in fact, shows respect for their time and their intelligence.

 However, the ethical communicator will be passionate and enthusiastic without being disrespectful.
 Losing one’s temper and being abusive are generally regarded as a lack of professionalism (and could even involve legal consequences for you or your employer).
 When you disagree strongly with a coworker, feel deeply annoyed with a difficult customer, or find serious fault with a competitor’s product, it is important to express such sentiments respectfully.
-For example, instead of telling a customer, “I’ve had it with your complaints!” a respectful business communicator might say, “I’m having trouble seeing how I can fix this situation.
+For example, instead of telling a customer “I’ve had it with your complaints!”, a respectful business communicator might say, “I’m having trouble seeing how I can fix this situation.
 Would you explain to me what you want to see happen?”

 The Ethical Communicator Is Trustworthy